"Women are like tea bags. You put them in hot water and they get stronger."

 BetterBirth’s birthing tub for home births is like a large hot tub, only better.
 It measures five feet in diameter, and is 26 inches deep.
 There’s plenty of room to float, move around, adopt any position, and even have your partner join you if you like.
 It’s inflatable so it's soft and you’ll be absolutely comfortable.
 The form-fit disposable liner ensures sanitation.

-The tub at the birthing suites is specially-designed for both sanitation and comfort.
+The tubs at our birth centers are specially-designed for both sanitation and comfort.
 The jets are designed so that they can be cleaned and sanitized (unlike regular jetted tubs which can harbor stagnant water, bacteria, and mold).
 The jets are whisper quiet.
 (Noisy jets are very annoying in labor!)

 Don’t worry about monitoring the baby while in the tub.
 With either tub your midwife will use an underwater doppler so the baby’s condition can be monitored without you having to raise up out of the water.